Chart Color Schemes

 West Gladstone faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 16.5%, significantly lower than the Australian average of 30.4%.
+The area's university qualification rate is 16.5%, significantly lower than Australia's average of 30.4%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 12.3%, followed by postgraduate qualifications (2.4%) and graduate diplomas (1.8%).
-Vocational credentials are prevalent, with 40.1% of residents aged 15+ holding such qualifications - advanced diplomas at 6.6% and certificates at 33.5%.
+Bachelor degrees are the most common, with 12.3% of residents holding one, followed by postgraduate qualifications (2.4%) and graduate diplomas (1.8%).
+Vocational credentials are prominent, with 40.1% of residents aged 15+ possessing them, including advanced diplomas (6.6%) and certificates (33.5%).

 Frequently Asked Questions - Education